Dudley Talking Therapy Service

 At the end of treatment

 Once you have completed your course of treatment with us, we will review whether the treatment has worked.
 If you are happy with the outcome of the treatment you will be discharged from our service.
-If it is shown that the treatment has not been successful we will discuss with you any other options available for further treatment.
+If it is shown that the treatment has not been successful we will discuss with you any other options available for further treatment following a period of consolidation.

 At this time we will also write to your GP to advise them of the outcome of your treatment.